 Putting Away Lying

-Are you desiring to live a better life?
-Do you want to be a better person, but struggle to find the proper motivation?
-Perhaps you had better start with finding truth.
-In this sermon on Ephesians 4:25, Dr. Martyn Lloyd-Jones says “There is no greater motive to holiness than a proper understanding of the truth.”
-Yet, he states, “This truth must be applied and not merely theoretical.”
+In this sermon on Ephesians 4:25 titled “Putting Away Lying,” Dr. Martyn Lloyd-Jones says “There is no greater motive to holiness than a proper understanding of the truth.”
+Yet, he states, “this truth must be applied and not merely theoretical.”
 Truth is what makes a contrast between Christianity and other worldviews.
-Dr. Lloyd-Jones asks us to consider this question: Is there anything as fundamental to the Christian life as God’s character trait of truth?
-Multiple verses talk about God’s incapability of lying because of his character, and without this assurance, what he has revealed to us in his Word could easily be doubted by us since we would have no reason to trust him.
-Yet, because he cannot lie, we can believe what he says.
+Dr. Lloyd-Jones asks this question: Is there anything as fundamental to the Christian life as God’s character trait of truth?
+Multiple verses talk about God’s incapability of lying because of His character, and without this assurance, what He has revealed in His word could easily be doubted since there would be no reason to trust Him.
+Yet, because He cannot lie, what he says can be believed.
 Lying is quite serious because it is a direct assault on God’s character.
 Dr. Lloyd-Jones argues that nothing is as characteristic of a life of sin as lying, especially since one is lying to themselves about their eternal future.
 Additionally, lying undermines the local church because it creates mistrust and demolishes the opportunity for Christian bonding and fellowship among believers.
 Listen as Dr. Lloyd-Jones explains why truth is so important to the life of a believer and why the pursuit of this will lead to holiness.

 About Dr. Martyn Lloyd-Jones